 "Half the money I spend on advertising is wasted; the trouble is I don't know which half."

 This century-old marketing lament remains painfully relevant for financial services firms today—but it doesn't have to be.
+Multi-touch attribution solves this problem by assigning appropriate credit to every touchpoint in the customer journey.
+When implemented correctly in HubSpot, it transforms marketing from a cost center into a measurable revenue driver.

 Financial services marketing faces unique challenges that make traditional attribution models virtually useless: